 If you’re not afraid of getting stung, use DFORCE AEROSOL instead of the Stinger Freeze.
 Dforce will work just as well on their nests and though it won’t drop them instantly like the Freeze, the time needed to spray is short so your chances of having a mud dauber see you is slim.

 Mud daubers are persistent once they identify your home as a place they like to nest.
-Treat with Cypermethrin to stop them.
-If you are able to treat early in the spring, you can expect 1-3 treatments to keep your home dauber free for the season.
-If you have a big infestation, it will require removing active nests and spraying over as much of the home you are able to access.
+But if you’re able to treat early in the spring, you can expect 1-3 treatments to keep your home dauber free for the season.
+If you have a big infestation, it will require removing active nests and spraying over as much of the home as possible.
 This will insure they don’t simply move over to untreated areas.

 Give us a call if you need further help.
 Our toll free is 1-800-877-7290 and we’re open Monday through Thursday, 8:00 AM to 7:00 PM.
 On Friday, 8:30 AM to 5:00 PM and on Saturday, 9:00 AM to 2:00 PM (Eastern Standard Time).